AlxD11/Capstone-2024/README.md

 # Capstone 2024 - Team 9
 Team Members:
-Alex
+Alex Dierks,
-Rohan
+Rohan James,
-Deakon
+Deakon Watson,
-Salma
+Salma Omary,
-Vishnu
+Vishnu Kumar

 # Project description
 We chose to create a web tool where users can journal their thoughts and emotions, record their physical and mental state for the day, and review trends in this data to see patterns.